Bert5580/Bank_Loans/README.md

 ## Installation

 1. Clone or download this repository.
-2. Add the `BankLoans.sql` file to your database:
+2. Add the `qb-BankLoans.sql` file to your database:
    ```sql
    source BankLoans.sql;
    ```